 When you frequently spend hours playing fetch in the park or going on lots of long walks during the day, but your dog is still running around in circles, you might recognize what it is like to live with a high-energy dog.
 These apparently tireless dogs are a delight to be around, but training that wriggly giggly dog is not easy.
 High energy dogs are treasured for their big personalities and joyful characters, but dog shelters are usually full of former high energy dogs that were considered too much to handle.

 Many owners are quick to label their high-energy dogs as problematically hyperactive. but is that a reasonable assessment of your pet dog’s actions?
 Many owners are left wondering whether or not excessive energy is actually abnormal in a dog.
-The truth is that owners can contribute to helping use up their dogs energy by organising lots of life-changing activities for your dog.
+The truth is that owners can contribute to helping use up their dogs energy by organizing lots of life-changing activities for your dog.
 Read on to discover some effective ways to handle high energy dogs.

 What High Energy Looks Like?